On the local stability of semidefinite relaxations: Applications

-where $f_{ij}$ are some quadratic equations known as the epipolar constraints~\cite{Heyden1997}.
-This description of~$U$ gives a QCQP.
-Since the epipolar equations define a radical ideal~\cite{Heyden1997}, ACQ holds generically (\Cref{thm:ACQradical}).
-It follows from \Cref{thm:sdpexactquadratic0} that the SDP relaxation of this QCQP is (generically) tight under small noise. \end{example} \begin{remark} The above SDP relaxation was considered in~\cite{Aholt2012}, where they also showed tightness under low noise. \end{remark}
+where $\tilde{g}_{ij}$ are quadratic equations known as the epipolar constraints~\cite{Heyden1997}.
+This description of~$\mathbf{U}$ gives a QCQP.
+The epipolar equations define a radical ideal~\cite{Heyden1997}, so ACQ holds at each smooth point (\Cref{thm:ACQradical}).
+In particular, ACQ holds generically on the variety.
+Then, by \Cref{thm:firstresultnearest}, the SDP relaxation of this QCQP solves the problem exactly (generically) under small noise.